apache/nuttx/configs/samv71-xult/README.txt

     STATUS:
       2017-07-02:  Configurations added.
 Not yet tested.

       2017-07-03:  Initial testing, appears to be working, but endpoints fail to associate; sniffer shows that nothing sent fro the star hub.
 I am thinking that there is something wrong with the GPIO interrupt configuration so that no MRF24J40 interrupt are being received.

       2017-08-15:  I think the GPIO interrupts are fixed but there still seems to be some issue with the SPI communications.

+      2017-08-16:  I believe that there is something interfering with the MRF24J40 on the SPI0.
+There are other things on the bus.
+The MRF24J40 requires sole use of the SPI bus because it holds MISO low when not selected.

+        I successfully brought the same logic up on the SAME70-Xplained.
+        The SPI signals look clean on the board and the MRF24J40 seems fully functional.

   mxtxplnd: